collinfeight5/Behavioral-Cloning-Autonomous-Driving/README.md

 * Behavioral_Cloning.py containing the script to create and train the model
 * drive.py for driving the car in autonomous mode
 * video.py was used for generating an ouptut video based on the "frames" captured during the car driving autonomously
 * model_preprocessed.h5 contains a trained CNN

-The Behavioral-Cloning.py file contains the code for training and saving the convolution neural network.
-The file shows the pipeline I used for training and validating the model, and it contains comments to explain how the code works.

 ### Model Architecture and Training Strategy